JohnGaros/data_quality_api/README.md

-# Data Quality Assessment Platform
+# Wemetrix Data Quality & Governance Platform

 ## What this project is about